 "Because, buddy, daddy has to have his tummy checked out in the morning and it can't have food in it."

 My son understands this concept better than most, for better or worse.
-As I mentioned when I began here at the Hub, when Andrew Jr. was born, some of his intestines were on the outside, and the doctors had to shove them back in.
-His insides are checked every four months, and he cannot eat or drink the six hours prior.
+When Andrew Jr. was born, some of his intestines were on the outside, and the doctors had to shove them back in.
+His insides are checked every four months, and he cannot eat or drink for six hours prior.

 In the end, it was a long day, an even longer morning of starvation until the procedure itself, but a great end result and this time I can wait 10 years before the next time.

-Oh, and if you think steak tastes great normally, try it after 37 hours of famish.
+Oh, and if you think steak tastes great normally, try it after 37 hours of hunger.
 It's becomes divine.

 I share this tale to remind or nudge people to stop procrastinating and have your colon cancer test.
 If you wait until it's too late, the only one your hurting is yourself and loved ones.